LeaderKids Collaborate with Community Partners to Make a Big Impact With a Small Budget

 - Contribute towards and improve the community in which they live.

-- LeaderKids went through a three-month, intense, collaborative planning process to design and plan five public art concepts that they installed to create a “sense of place” in the new South Main Urban Village.
+LeaderKids participated in a three-month, intense, collaborative planning process to design and plan five public art concepts that they installed to create a “sense of place” in the new South Main Urban Village.

 - Mural Wall at W. A. Powers Building